LiquidInteract/discord-bot-src/README.md

 8) you can now use the generated link to add the bot to your server

 Just remember to change the bot token

+# Make Sure you download and run it from the folder